International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 The `Authorization` header is optional if the catalog service does not require authorization.
 If present, the contents of the `Authorization` header are detailed in the
 [Authorization section](#31-authorization).

 The `filter` property is optional.
-If present, the `filter` property can contain an implementation-specific filter expression or query to be executed as part of the catalog request.
+If present, the `filter` property can contain an implementation-specific filter expression or query to be executed as part of the [Catalog](../model/terminology.md#catalog) request.

 #### 2.3.2 OK (200) Response